The Team

 Events Organiser/Administrative Assistant

-Caroline has been employed by Belonging Matters since July 2018 as a part-time Administration Assistant and Events Organiser.
-She comes to us with 5 years of disability support experience, assisting a family with a young adult with disability to have an inclusive life within their local community and assisting this family member to create their own micro-business around their interests, likes and passions.
+Caroline Towers has been working with Belonging Matters since 2018 and has almost 10 years of experience working alongside a person with intellectual disability.
+Caroline has assisted this family with a young adult to have an inclusive life within their local community and to assist this family member, through their own Circle of Support, to create their own micro-business around their interests, likes and passions.

 Emily Raymond